apache/trafficserver/doc/reference/configuration/records.config.en.rst

        authenticated during the SSL handshake.
 Clients without a certificate are not allowed to access Traffic Server.

+.. ts:cv:: CONFIG proxy.config.ssl.number.threads INT 0

+   Sets the number of SSL threads to use, this defaults to 0 (autoconfigure).

+   -  ``0`` = autoconfigure, this will allow Traffic Server to determine the appropriate number of threads

+   -  ``-1`` = disable, this makes ET_NET threads behave like ET_SSL threads
+      Note: this does not disable SSL, it simply allows another thread pool to assist in SSL tasks without dedicated SSL threads.

+   -  ``>0`` = Use a non-zero number of SSL threads

 .. ts:cv:: CONFIG proxy.config.ssl.server.multicert.filename STRING ssl_multicert.config

    The location of the :file:`ssl_multicert.config` file, relative